Attorney Adam J. Shafran

 Adam J. Shafran

 Adam is a partner at Rudolph Friedmann LLP.
 He is an experienced employment attorney who has counseled and litigated all aspects of the employment relationship.
 Prior to joining the firm, he was a partner at Ellis & Shafran, a boutique employment firm in Dedham, Massachusetts.
-For the past three years, Adam was selected to the Massachusetts Super Lawyers Rising Star list for employment litigation, an award recognizing the top 2.5% of attorneys under the age of 40 in Massachusetts.
+For the past five years, Adam was selected to the Massachusetts Super Lawyers Rising Star list for employment litigation, an award recognizing the top 2.5% of attorneys under the age of 40 in Massachusetts.

 Adam has recovered millions of dollars in unpaid wages for his clients and has represented employees in unpaid wage claims arising from minimum wage violations, overtime violations, prevailing wage violations, tip act violations, unpaid commissions, unpaid bonuses and related wage violations.
 He has also represented hundreds of individuals who have been misclassified by their employers as independent contractors.
 Through Adam’s representation, these individuals have recovered large sums of money owed to them as a result of the often-significant expenses they were forced to bear due to their misclassification.
 Currently, Adam serves as putative class counsel on behalf of 500+ distributors alleging independent contractor misclassification against Pepperidge Farm, Inc. Litigation is pending in Massachusetts, California and Illinois.